v8/v8.dev/src/docs/wasm-shipping-checklist.md

 ### After enabling the feature

 - Ensure to add a blink CQ bot on the CL to check for [blink web test](https://v8.dev/docs/blink-layout-tests) failures caused by enabling the feature (add this line to the footer of the CL description: `Cq-Include-Trybots: luci.v8.try:v8_linux_blink_rel`).
 - If the feature has been tried in a Finch experiment, you can soft-launch the feature via Finch by setting its experiment to 100% of users.
-This allows faster shipment and can be rolled back easily.
+This allows faster shipping and can be rolled back easily.
 - Set a reminder to remove the feature flag, the Finch configuration and outdated code after two milestones.

 ### Disabling an already shipped feature